Vietnam.vn - Nền tảng quảng bá Việt Nam

 The beach is located in MacKerricher Park.
 The millions of glass beads that cover the beach are not naturally occurring.
 "It is nature's way of reclaiming a landfill, just as time and waves have repaired one of man's mistakes," commented Amusing Planet, a website specializing in reporting on unique destinations around the world.

-In 1949, the area around the beach was a public dump.
+In 1949, the area around this beach was a public dump.
 Fort Bragg residents dumped whatever household trash they could find on the cliffs above and the beach below.
-Some of the most common trash left behind was glass, plastic, and even cars.
+Some of the most common trash left behind was glass, glass, and even cars.
 In the early 1960s, local authorities began to make efforts to control the dumping of hazardous materials on the beach.
 In 1967, the North Coast Water Quality Commission realized the mistake of allowing people to dump their trash there and decided to close Glass Beach.

 The glass beads sparkle in the sunlight.
 Photo: Location scout